-The EOCT scores are reported on a scale that can range from 200 to 600 or above for GPS and/or CCGPS-based tests.
-The minimum and maximum scale scores for the different subject areas differ because the subject area tests vary in length and their relative difficulty.
-As the table below shows, the cut score that indicates a student is meeting the EOCT standard is 400 for GPS and/or CCGPS-based tests.
-The cut score that indicates a student is exceeding the standard is 450 for GPS and/or CCGPS-based tests.
+The EOCT scores are reported on a scale that can range from 200 to 600 or above.
+The maximum scale scores for the different subject areas differ because the subject area tests vary in length and their relative difficulty.
+As the table below shows, the cut score that indicates a student is meeting the EOCT standard is 400 for each EOCT.
+The cut score that indicates a student is exceeding the standard is 450 for each EOCT.